-In addition to the space-to-ground transmission of SMD, NPOESS will simultaneously broadcast two continuous real-time data streams, at high and low rates, to suitably equipped field terminals worldwide.
-These direct broadcast/real-time field terminals will be capable of processing NPOESS RDRs into EDRs by using IDP software appropriate for the type of field terminal.
-NGST is developing the IDP software that will run on the high-end computer systems at each of the Centrals, as well as the scalable IDP software that will run on the field terminals, including commercial-off-the-shelf systems.
-The IPO will distribute the non-proprietary IDP field terminal software, software changes, and program updates to field terminal users worldwide.

-The NPOESS High Rate Data (HRD) broadcast will be a complete, full resolution data set containing all sensor data and auxiliary/ancillary data necessary to generate all NPOESS EDRs (except some Earth Radiation EDRs) and is intended to support users at fixed, regional hubs.
-The HRD broadcast will be transmitted at X-band frequencies in the 7750-7850 MHz band (carrier frequencies of 7812 MHZ and 7830 MHZ), at a data rate of 20 Mbps, and will require a bandwidth of 30.8 MHz, with a tracking, receive antenna aperture not to exceed 2.0 meters in diameter.
+NPOESS spacecraft will also simultaneously broadcast two types of real-time data to suitably equipped ground stations.
+These direct broadcast/real-time ground stations (or field terminals) will be capable of processing NPOESS RDRs into EDRs by utilizing IDPS software appropriate for the type of field terminal.
+The NPOESS High Rate Data (HRD) broadcast will be a complete, full resolution data set containing all sensor data and auxiliary data necessary to generate all NPOESS EDRs and is intended to support users at regional hubs.
+The HRD broadcast will be transmitted at X-band frequencies (7750-7850 MHz), at a data rate of about 20 Mbps, and will require a bandwidth of about 30 MHz, with a receive antenna aperture not to exceed 2.0 meters in diameter.
+The NPOESS Low Rate Data (LRD) broadcast will be a subset of the full data set and is intended for U.S. and worldwide users of field terminals (land and ship-based, fixed and mobile environmental data receivers operated by DoD users and surface receivers operated by other U.S. G0530